 #37 on The Best '70s Moviessee more on The Warriors

 This entire scene was apparently made up as they went along.
 What makes it especially wonderful is that, Mike Starr, the actor getting his ears screamed into, can't tolerate loud noises in real life.
 So, not only are Jim Carrey and Jeff Daniels's lines and obnoxiousness all improvised, but Starr's reactions to them are completely genuine, as well.

-#4 on The Funniest '90s Moviessee more on Dumb and Dumber
+#8 on The Best Movies of 1994see more on Dumb and Dumber

 While luring the great white shark within range, Police Chief Brody (Roy Scheider) gets his first look at the shark and how impossibly large it is.